HankB/event-driven-HC-SR04/README.md

 |red|VCC|4|

 color codes are relative to the DuPont jumpers I used.
 The resistor divider is 1.5K Echo to orange and 3K orange to ground.

+## Status

+* 2024-04-30 (First commit of `hcsr04_distance.c`) Send long trigger pulse to verify GPIO write.
+Can also see a disturbance in the echo pin using a DVM.
+* 2025-05-01 Working measurement of sorts using empirically determined conversoin factor.
+And polling.